Best Dropshot Reel

 Lower Prior Lake (MN)

-Lonnie Bloom reported catching Largemouth Bass using the Drop Shot technique and Daiwa Tatula LT Spinning Reel on Lower Prior Lake.
+Lonnie Bloom reported catching Largemouth Bass using the Drop Shot technique and Daiwa Tatula LT Spinning Reel - EOL on Lower Prior Lake.
 Additional comments from this report: "Targeted the scattered clumps of milfoil and coontail with sunfish beds scattered among them.
 Slowly, extra slowly, dragging and pausing a soft plastic jerkbait across the beds and through the weed clumps produced numerous fish, adding a few gentle twitches on slack line proved effective in coaxing bites out of some of the bigger fish.
 The sunfish will absolutely blast your bait the whole time it is down there, just maintain the extra slow drag and pause with some subtle shakes here and there. "

 Shimano Vanford Spinning Reel